sage-code/maj/script.md

 ## Handwriting test

-This is a test sample.
-As you can see the letters in this picture are not perfect.
+The letters in next picture are not perfect.
 However if you start the letter from the correct point and do the directions correctly the writing will be probably good enaugh for reading by other person.

 <img src="demo/maj-script.jpg" alt="Maj Alphabet" width="600"></img>